 Yummy Japanese Street Foods You Must Try

-If you like the comfort of eating, Japanese street cuisine should be a top choice on your wait list.
+If you like the comfort of eating, Japanese street cuisine should be a top choice on your waitlist.
 It is time to satisfy your cravings with these mouthwatering treats right away.

-13. Dango (Japanese Dumplings)
+14. Dango (Japanese Dumplings)

 Japanese dessert recipes are varied, but you will need sweet Dango dumplings if you want something to refresh your mouth after enjoying street food.
-Round cakes of various colors are made from mochiko.

 These irresistible desserts from Asia are usually skewered on sticks with (about 3 to 5 dangos) and sold in every corner of Japan.
-The Japanese will make seasonal dango.
-In the cherry blossom season, they will make hanami dango with pink colors like these flowers.
+Round cakes of various colors are made from mochiko (sweet rice flour).

-The first version of dango was first made in the Jomon period from 1400 to 300 BC.
+Regarding its history, the first version of dango was first made in the Jomon period from 1400 to 300 BC.
 The Japanese of this time collected nuts to grind into flour like today’s flour.

-14. Shioyaki (Grilled And Salted Fish)
+15. Shioyaki (Grilled And Salted Fish)

 Do not look at the simple appearance of shioyaki and judge its quality.
 It is not just fish sticks, but it is the result of fish marinated with salt overnight and grilled with charcoal fire.
 This is a unique Japanese technique.